-The system also gets smarter the more it is used, which makes providing accurate course transcription and captions for course videos easier, faster and more cost effective.
+The system also gets smarter the more it is used, which makes providing accurate course transcription and closed captions for course videos easier, faster and more cost effective.

 As a result, institutions can feel comfortable providing real-time captions of lectures or webinars to students.
 Real-time captioning is helpful for all students, in addition to those who are deaf or hard of hearing, by providing them with another method of retention – a visual aid.

 Technology Helps All Students, Not Just Those with Disabilities

 When you provide technology that assists students who are deaf or have hearing loss in classrooms, you also serve a wide range of student groups that do not have disabilities too.

 Students studying in their second or third language might find it easier to follow what’s being said if captions are provided.
 Captions also help when reviewing course videos on a train for example, as students commute, but are unable to play the audio out loud.

 Academic transcription software can also be used to support students without disabilities, but who struggle with note taking or those who miss a class and need access to its lecture material.